The Sims 2: Consoles

-The console versions of The Sims 2 featured local splitscreen multiplayer, a story mode and an option to control game characters directly, as opposed to queuing options as is traditional Sims gameplay.
-In this videogame, you cannot have children nor age, but you are only adults (excluding elders), even though you can get married.
-You must earn aspiration points to unlock rewards by filling up your "goals" which will also be needed to complete story mode.
-Story mode is a sequence of multiple levels along with developed storylines which each character asks you to fulfill wants that pertain to their story.
-There is also a sandbox mode where you can live in a preset family or build your own.
+The console versions of The Sims 2 featured local splitscreen multiplayer, a story mode, and an option to control game characters directly, as opposed to queuing options as is traditional Sims gameplay; however, unlike in the Windows PC and Mac OS X versions, it is not possible for Sims to have children or realistically age, as they are only adults (excluding elders), although they can get married.
+The player must earn aspiration points to unlock rewards by filling up the Sims goals, which would also be needed to complete story mode.
+Story mode is a sequence of multiple levels along with developed storylines which each character asks the player to fulfill wants that pertain to their story.
+There is also a sandbox mode where the player can live in a preset family or build their own.